• Ticket Fines and Penalties in Massachusetts

 Instead of demerit points, Massachusetts has surchargeable events.
 All motor vehicle violations and at-fault accidents are considered surchargeable events that, in most cases, will appear on your driving record.
 If you accumulate too many, you will be penalized in the following manner:

-• Three surchargeable events within a two-year period―Mandatory enrollment in a Driver Retraining course; failing to complete the course within 90 days of being notified will prompt the RMV to suspend your Massachusetts driver's license
+• 3 surchargeable events within a period of 2 years: Mandatory enrollment in a Driver Retraining course; failing to complete the course within 90 days of being notified will prompt the RMV to suspend your Massachusetts driver's license

 Read more about surchargeable events in our MA Points page.